MicrosoftDocs/dynamics365smb-docs/archive/SetupAndAdministration/admin-walkthrough-configuring-ui-for-the-order-processor-profile.md

 7. Choose the **OK** button to save and close the **Customize** window.

  The **Page Notes** action is now visible to users assigned to the Order Processor profile when they access the **Sales Orders** window by choosing the **Sales Orders – Open** tile on their Role Center.
-For more information, see [How to: Customize Ribbons](../how-to-customize-ribbons.md).
+For more information, see [Customize Ribbons](../how-to-customize-ribbons.md).

 > [!NOTE]
 >  In some cases, an action can be a promoted action if the **PromotedIsBig** property is set to **Yes** in the ADD INCLUDE<!--[!INCLUDE[nav_dev_long](../../includes/How%20to:%20Promote%20Actions%20on%20Pages.md).